omeka/omeka-s-developer/docs/events/server_events.md

 ## Further details

-We use Zend Framework's EventManager component, so many questions can be answered by reading [the documentation](http://framework.zend.com/manual/current/en/modules/zend.event-manager.event-manager.html).
+We use Laminas Framework's EventManager component, so many questions can be answered by reading [the documentation](https://docs.laminas.dev/laminas-eventmanager/intro/).